recallnet/recall-starter-story-poc/README.md

-# Recall AI Agent Starter Kit
+# Recall AI Agent Starter Kit + Story Integration

 An Eliza starter kit that packages Recall functionality into an Eliza plugin, allowing agents to: